 We can also test for histamine response and and gut inflammation including zonulin and calprotectin.
 Many times we directly initiate the 4R protocol below in lieu of testing.

 How do you heal a leaky gut?

 We use a “4R” protocol to help alleviate GI problems.
-This includes removing offending foods/environmental factors and detecting/eradicating infections, replacing whatever the body temporarily needs to help breakdown and digest food, repairing an inflamed gut, and reinoculating the GI system with diet and possibly temporarily offering friendly bacteria probiotics.
-We also utilize very beneficial yeast to improve the efficacy of these beneficial bacteria as well as improve the gut’s immune system.
+This includes removing offending foods/environmental factors and detecting/eradicating infections, replacing whatever the body temporarily needs to help breakdown and digest food, repairing an inflamed gut, and then reinoculating the GI system with diet and possibly temporarily offering friendly bacteria probiotics.
+We sometimes utilize very beneficial yeast to improve the efficacy of these beneficial bacteria as well as improve the gut’s immune system.